4imaN/todo-manager/README.md

 **Telegram:** @izanami_A

 ### Project Description
 This project creates and manages a To-Do task system using Chromia as the backend.
-The frontend is built with Next.js 15, and authentication is handled using MetaMask.
+The frontend is built with Next.js 15, and  MetaMask as authenticationa  method and creating an account.

+# Task Management DApp

-### How It Works
+## How It Works

-- The frontend is built with Next.js 15.
+- When logging in with **MetaMask**, if the account does not exist in the database, a new account is created with a **randomly assigned name** on the backend.
+If the account already exists, tasks associated with that account are fetched.
-- The backend is powered by Chromia.
+- The backend is powered by **Chromia**.
-- Users authenticate via MetaMask.
+- Users authenticate via **MetaMask**.
-- Tasks can be added, deleted, and updated.
+- Tasks can be created with a **title, description, due date, and color** for visual cues.
+- Every task starts with the status **incomplete** but can be marked as complete once finished.
+- Tasks can be **edited** after creation.
+- Sorting options include:
+  - **By completion status** (incomplete/complete)
+  - **Alphabetically** (based on the first letter of the title)
+  - **By due date**
+- Users can switch between **light mode** and **dark mode**.
+- Users can customize the application **theme**.
-- Custom sounds for actions can be modified in the `public/sounds` folder.
+- Custom **sounds for actions** can be modified in the `public/sounds` folder.

 ### Setup Instructions